maxbetjes/maxbetjes.github.io/README.markdown

 The gfrd.org website is hosted using [Github pages](http://pages.github.com/) with custom domains.
 Note that Github will also transform any markdown file to html using it's own version of Jekyll.
 We only use this feature for support.html and README.html.
-This is the reason we keep the sources file separately in the src directory, instead of in the root directory, and copy the html files to the root directory after generation.
+This is the reason we keep the source files separately in the src directory, instead of in the root directory, and copy the html files to the root directory after generation.

 ### Website source: